 - Encourage children to take part in inter-school competitions within the local area.
 Such competitions reinforce the important values of sportsmanship, respect, equality and fairness.
 These competitions also develop team work, community, communication and leadership skills.

 - Ensure that all year 3, 4, 5 and 6 children receive swimming lessons for a full term so that they can learn to use a range of strokes effectively, swim competently and confidently over a distance of at least 25 metres and know how to remain safe in and around water.

 During early years there is a real focus on developing and understanding key fundamental skills to work towards achieving the early learning goals.
-This is taught through gymnastic, dance, target games and through the continuous and outdoor provision.
-During PE lessons, children are taught and given the opportunity to develop their gross motor and games skills such as: throwing, catching, running, jumping, hopping and skipping.
-During session such as gymnastics, children are learning to balance and control their movement on different apparatus.
+This is taught through gymnastic, dance, target games as well as core strength, stability, spatial awareness, co-ordination and agility in their continuous and outdoor provision.
+During PE lessons, children are taught and given the opportunity to develop their gross and fine motor skills and games skills such as: throwing, catching, running, jumping, hopping and skipping.
+During continuous provision, children will be given the opportunity to develop proficiency and control, through games, small world activities, arts and crafts and use of small tools.
 In all of this, children are able to develop their fundamental skills in readiness to move up to Year 1.

 In Key Stage One children build upon the fundamental skills they were taught in Early Years.
 Children now start to develop an understanding of the basic skills to become competent in a range of physical activities that are then taught in Key Stage Two.
 Children are taught the values of sport and begin to apply these to understand rules and boundaries.
 Children are also taught how to lead a healthy lifestyle and how participating in regular physical activities will support this.